-Date Name of child Date of birth Name of person authorizing release of information ation Relationship to child Contact information I,(Print name) , authorize A Child's Garden to release information about my child's progress to(] Name of agency) I also authorize the named program to exchange ge information in order to plan for the best possible experience for the child.
-I understand that this release is effective for size appropriate. ix months from the date stated and will be upd ated as Signature of Person Authorizi ing Release Date

-Director, A Child's Garden
+Date Name of child Date of birth Name of person authorizing release of in formation Relationship to child Contact information I,(Print name) , authorize A Child 's Garden to release information about my child's progress to (Name of agency) · I also authorize the named program to ex schange information in ord der to plan for the best possible experience for the child.
+I understand that this release is effective appropriate. for six months from the d ate stated and will be updated as Signature of Person Autl horizing Release Date Director, A Child's Gard den Date